rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

     Name: equipment, dtype: int64

-We'll start working with the date and the failed column.
+Let us start working with the date and the failed column.
 First, take a look at how many launches we had every year.
 Launches have been more frequent these last few years, and we'd expect to see that reflected in the data.
-We'll use the "failed" column to see how many launches were successful, the "site" column that denotes the launch site for the launches (and indirectly, the country), and the nation column: what country the payload being put in orbit belongs to.
+We'll be using the "failed" column to see how many launches were successful; the "site" column, that denotes the launch site for the launches (and indirectly, the country); and the nation column: what country the payload being put in orbit belongs to.

-First, let's extract the year and the month of each launch, and calculate the launch sucess rate each year.
-We'll do some quick visualizations both to get a sense of the data we are working with, and to explore some trends and answer some quick questions as well.
+First, let's extract the year and the month of each launch, and calculate the launch success rate each year.
+After some quick visualizations, both to get a sense of the data and to find some trends that seem evident, we'll be in position to answer a few questions.

 ```python
 #Fixing the type / application column